 Skilled nursing facilities should promote autonomy and choice, and offer a variety of services, social activities and even recreational opportunities.
 SNF’s may also be able to provide palliative and hospice care for those needing it.

 Before selecting a skilled nursing facility, we recommend patients conduct their own research by taking facility tours, checking public reports about the facilities, and talking with family and friends.
 Our case management staff can provide more information and help you in this process.

-The following is a list of UC San Diego Health Preferred Provider Skilled Nursing Facilities.
-Visit Nursing Home Compare for more information and ratings on these and other facilities.
+Visit Nursing Home Compare for more information and ratings on skilled nursing facilities.